Stefan Lazarević: Strengthening of the despotate

-Cooperation between Sigismund I and Stefan continued through 1411, when the Serbian Despot, in July, stayed in Buda, accompanied by his nobles.
-On that occasion, there was a strengthening of mutual relations, but the text of the agreement and its provisions have not been preserved.
-His biographer says that on that occasion Stefan fell true love with the West, and Jovana Kalić said that Stefan since then often went to Buda and not be returned without a new property, which he lavishly endowed the ruler of Hungary, adding that from Hungarian sources that time proclaim that the Serbian Despot with their country subverted the supremacy of the Hungarian king.
-Stefan received from Sigismund lands in former Hungary, which included the villages, towns, and mines, which were in Szatmár County, Bihar County, Szabolcs County and Torontál County.
-By late summer, Sigismund I made peace with the King of Bosnia Ostoja and other nobles from Bosnia, which ended the long-term conflicts.
-Under his control remained Usora area, while Srebrnica, probably during that year, transferred to Despot Stefan.
-At the end of the year, Stefan's sister and the widow of Đurađ II Kotromanić Balšić, Jelena remarried to Sandalj Hranić Kosača after his peace with Sigismund I. In May next year, Stefan was with a large entourage back in Buda.
-He attended the great council of the European aristocracy in which there was a reconciliation between Sigismund I and the Polish king Vladislav II (Duke of Lithuania 1377–1434, king of Poland from 1386 to 1434), and next to him at the council appeared nobles and the king of Bosnia, as well as several other Balkan rulers and nobles.
+Cooperation between Sigismund I and Stefan continued through 1411, when the Serbian despot, in July, stayed in Buda, accompanied by his nobles.
+On that occasion, there was a strengthening of mutual relations, but the text of an agreement and its provisions have not been preserved.
+His biographer says that on that occasion Stefan fell in love with the West, and Jovana Kalić said that Stefan since then often went to Buda and be often returned having lavishly been endowed with new lands by the ruler of Hungary, adding that Hungarian sources at that time proclaimed that the Serbian despot subverted the supremacy of the Hungarian king.
+Stefan received from Sigismund lands in former Hungary, which included villages, towns, and mines in Szatmár County, Bihar County, Szabolcs County, and Torontál County.

+By late summer, Sigismund I had made peace with the king of Bosnia, Ostoja and Bosnian nobles, which ended the long-term conflict.
+Under his control remained the Usora area, while Srebrnica, probably during that year, was transferred to Despot Stefan.
+At the end of the year, Stefan's sister and the widow of Đurađ II Kotromanić Balšić, Jelena, married Sandalj Hranić Kosača after his peace with Sigismund I. In May of the next year, Stefan was back in Buda with a large entourage.
+He attended the great council of the European aristocracy, where there was a reconciliation between Sigismund I and the Polish king Vladislav II.
+Bosnian nobles and the king of Bosnia sat next to Stefan at the council, as well as did several other Balkan rulers and nobles.

-At the same time, Stefan's sister, Mara, met with him on behalf of her son Đurađ, who led his forces in the army of Musa, trying to fix the relations between them, in which she succeeded.
-Musa forces in the fall of 1411, attacked the town of Selimvria on the Sea of Marmara near Constantinople, in which was the son of Süleyman, Orhan, who was the candidate of Byzantine emperor Manuel II Palaiologos for the Ottoman throne.
+At the same time, Stefan's sister Mara met with him on behalf of her son Đurađ, who led his forces in the army of Musa, trying to mend relations between them, in which she succeeded.
+In the fall of 1411, Musa's forces attacked the town of Selimvria on the Sea of Marmara near Constantinople, in which was the son of Süleyman, Orhan, who was the candidate of Byzantine emperor Manuel II Palaiologos for the Ottoman throne.
 During the siege, Musa tried to assassinate Đurađ, but he managed to save himself by escaping to the town of Selimvria with his troops.
-Then, via Thessaloniki, he was back in Serbia, and reconciled with his uncle Stefan, which ended the decade-long rivalry between the two most powerful Serbian noble families.
-As Stefan had no sons of his own, he appointed Đurađ as his successor, and in turn, Đurađ accepted Stefan's suzerainty and started closely cooperating with the Despot.
+Then, via Thessaloniki, he was back in Serbia and reconciled with his uncle Stefan, which ended the decade-long rivalry between the two most powerful Serbian noble families.
+As Stefan had no sons of his own, he appointed Đurađ as his successor; and in turn Đurađ accepted Stefan's suzerainty and started closely cooperating with him.